 Time each other and record your speeds to see who’s fastest.

 Swim at your local pool.
 Or try a new water park.
 Or go to the beach.

 10. Reach for a goal.

 For example, if you’re a family who likes running, set a date a few weeks into summer for a 2k run at a local park.
 Then, decide on a training schedule together.
 The schedule will give purpose and rhythm to your summer days, and the goal will give your kids something to look forward to.

-This is a family favorite.
+This is one of our family’s favorites.
 If you don’t have a basketball hoop in your yard like we do, walk over to the nearest schoolyard.
 Draw chalk circles on the concrete and have fun!

 (Here are the instructions for this simple game: https://www.wikihow.com/Play-Around-the-World)

 - any smooth, rolling sidewalk near your home (skateboard)